 Another issue in circumstances of extreme weather is the likelihood of school closures etc. In an emergency, qualifying employees are entitled to take unpaid leave (Time Off for Dependants.)
 Lack of or disrupted childcare arrangements in extreme weather would certainly fall into this category, i.e. children unable to travel to their usual carer, nursery/school closure.
 It is important to remember though that the leave taken should be reasonable in terms of finding alternative childcare for the duration of the disruption, not for the employee to stay away from work until the end of the bad weather.
 You may wish to offer this leave as paid holiday to employees bearing in mind that consistency is paramount and you should offer this to all needing time off for dependent care.

-You can purchase a myhrdept contract of employment, which includes an extreme weather clause, by clicking here.
 For more information on Time Off for Dependents/emergencies, and a Time off for family emergencies policy, click here.